Motherwell 1-1 Celtic

 Well keeper Trevor Carson had earlier denied McGregor and Kieran Tierney.

+It was the closest Celtic have come to defeat since their last loss to Scottish opponents - against St Johnstone - back in May 2016.

-A point was enough for Celtic to extend their unbeaten run to 66 matches and their lead at the top of the Scottish Premiership to four points, after Aberdeen's 3-0 defeat at Rangers.
+But a point was enough to extend their lead at the top of the Scottish Premiership to four points, with a game in hand, after Aberdeen's 3-0 defeat at Rangers.

 Motherwell knew if they were to stand a chance of stopping the Celtic steamroller, they would have to turn the match into a battle and they did just that from the first whistle.